U.S. policy on the Middle East

 The Turkish-Iranian businessman Reza Zarrab during his arrest at the airport in Istanbul on 17 December 2013 (photo: picture-alliance/AAA)

 A turning point in Turkish history: on 17 December 2013, the Turkish-Iranian businessman Reza Zarrab was arrested at the airport in Istanbul.
 Many of the police officers and public prosecutors involved in the investigation are supporters of the Gulen movement.
 These law enforcement officers now accuse Erdogan and his associates of corruption because they allegedly took a personal cut of these transactions.
 Erdogan sees this as an attack on his power.
-He puts a stop to the investigations
+He puts a stop to the investigation

 The spider at the centre of the web is the gold dealer Reza Zarrab from Tabriz in north-western Iran.
 In that historic trade hub, many people speak both Persian as Turkish, just like the 29-year-old Zarrab.
 He has created a complex system of exchange.
 Turkey paid for oil and gas supplied by Iran with pure gold and Zarrab's couriers then carried the gold bars over the border to Iran.
 Regular money transfers to Iran have been impossible since 2011, because the sanctions imposed by the United States cut off Iranian banks from international transactions.